Tips for Fitness Businesses to Maximise Profit on Black Friday and Small Business Saturday

 Another strategy?
 Take a look at your retail space and your inventory—do you have any overstocked items?
 Offer a huge discount on them to help draw in revenue and free up space for any new inventory you have lined up for the new year.

-Not open yet for in-studio offerings?
+Want to push your virtual offerings?
 Host a virtual sale.
 Get the word out with emails and social media and direct traffic to your online store.
-Or, set up an outdoor shopping experience right outside of your studio—local regulations permitting, of course—for customers to safely shop your inventory.
-Display merchandise on tables or rolling racks, package holiday-ready gift packages, and require all customers to wear masks and maintain social distance.
-For those who prefer to be extra cautious, consider offering a select number of short, shopping “appointments” that can be scheduled through your business software.
+For those who prefer to be extra cautious, set up an outdoor shopping experience right outside of your studio—local regulations permitting, of course—for customers to safely shop your inventory.
+Display merchandise on tables or rolling racks, put together holiday-ready gift packages, and require all customers to wear masks and maintain social distance.
+You might also offer a select number of short, shopping “appointments” that can be scheduled through your business software.

 To learn more about how your business can make the most of merchandising, check out our guide, The Fitness Owner's Guide to Earning More Money Through Merchandising.

 Now’s the time to line up your holiday sales weekend activities and specials.
-There’s plenty of opportunity waiting for your fitness business—even in the midst of a pandemic.
+There’s plenty of opportunity waiting for your fitness business—especially during this time of year.
 And with a little imagination and effort, you can get your slice of the holiday revenue pie.